LittleBlackBearLiXin/NWGformer/README.md

 #NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores
-# Yu Zhang, Xin Li, Yaoqun Xu, Xitong Xu
+#Xin Li, Yu Zhang, Yaoqun Xu, Xitong Xu
 #Type Article
 #Journal Knowledge-Based Systems
 #For quotes on function packages please refer to our article